 Biological Integrity: The ability to support and maintain balanced, integrated, functionality in the natural habitat of a given region.
-Concept is applied primarily in drinking water management.
+The concept is applied primarily in drinking water management.

 Biological Magnification: Refers to the process whereby certain substances such as pesticides or heavy metals move up the food chain, work their way into rivers or lakes, and are eaten by aquatic organisms such as fish, which in turn are eaten by large birds, animals or humans.
 The substances become concentrated in tissues or internal organs as they move up the chain.

 Biological Measurement: A measurement taken in a biological medium.
-For exposure assessment, it is related to the measurement is taken to related it to the established internal dose of a compound.
+For exposure assessment, it is related to the measurement is taken to relate it to the established internal dose of a compound.

 Biological Medium: One of the major component of an organism; e.g. blood, fatty tissue, lymph nodes or breath, in which chemicals can be stored or transformed.